Skip to main content

 Affected Operations

-• getDirectDepositIntoEncryptedBalanceFunction - fetches epoch info only when a Token-2022 transfer fee is detected
+• getATAIntoETADirectDepositorFunction — fetches epoch info only when a Token-2022 transfer fee is detected.

-Operations that draw from an encrypted balance (ETA) rather than a public ATA are not affected by Token-2022 transfer fees, because the transfer happens within the Umbra program and does not cross the Token-2022 transfer fee boundary.
+Operations that route entirely between an ETA and the on-chain Stealth Pool (e.g. self-burnable → ETA, receiver-burnable → ETA) are not affected by Token-2022 transfer fees, because the transfer happens within the Umbra program and does not cross the Token-2022 transfer fee boundary.
+Each of the affected factories accepts an epochInfoCommitment option (defaults to "confirmed") to control the commitment level used when fetching the current epoch for fee schedule selection.